Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

 ## Training the Environment

 1. Open a command or terminal window.
 2. Navigate to the folder where you installed the ML-Agents Toolkit.
-If you followed the default [installation ](Installation.md), then navigate to the `ml-agents/` folder.
+If you followed the default [installation](Installation.md), then navigate to the `ml-agents/` folder.
 3. Run
    `mlagents-learn <trainer-config-file> --env=<env_name> --run-id=<run-identifier> --train`
    Where: